KristinaSig/MLinPractice/README.md

 The preprocessing steps to take can be configured with the following flags:
 - `-p` or `--punctuation`: A new column "tweet_no_punctuation" is created, where all punctuation is removed from the original tweet.
 (See `code/preprocessing/punctuation_remover.py` for more details)
 - `-t`or `--tokenize`: Tokenize the given column (can be specified by `--tokenize_input`, default = "tweet"), and create new column with suffix "_tokenized" containing tokenized tweet.
+- `s` or `--analyze_sentiment`: Assign a sentiment score to every tweet, ranging from -1 to 1 - the closer to 1, the more positive the tweet.
+Input column is set to default "tweet_clean", can be specified by `--sentiment_input`.

 Moreover, the script accepts the following optional parameters:
 - `-e` or `--export` gives the path to a pickle file where an sklearn pipeline of the different preprocessing steps will be stored for later usage.